Amalaga19/Capstone/README.md

 This will reboot the Raspberry Pi.
 After waiting 1-2 minutes, repeat steps 7 and 8.
 For the next part, an HDMI cable connected to a screen, a keyboard and a mouse are required.
 If this equipment is not available, this tutorial (link) may be followed to set the access point up from your computer.
 If you are using a wi-fi dongle, enter the command “ifconfig” and press enter, the dongle should show up as “WLAN1”, “WLAN0” is the Raspberry Pi’s built-in antenna.
 On any step that has a “WLAN0” in the code or as a file name, replace it with “WLAN1” to use the dongle’s antenna.
 ## Setting up the access point:
-This section is adapted from this tutorial (link goes here) found in Tom’s Hardware
+This section is adapted from this [tutorial](https://www.tomshardware.com/how-to/raspberry-pi-access-point) found in Tom’s Hardware
 1. Click on the network icon, it looks like two blue arrows: one pointing upwards and one pointing downwards.
 Click on advanced options -> Create Wireless Hotspot.
 If using a dongle, the option to do so using “WLAN1” should appear.
 2. Name the network and set up a password by changing the security to WPA & WPA2 Personal and click create.
 Open a command line and enter “sudo shutdown -r now” to reboot the Raspberry Pi.
 3. Click the network icon ->Advanced Options -> Edit connections.
 Select the name of your access point’s network and click the cog icon on the bottom right corner of the window.
 Open the “General” tab, check the box next to the option “Connect with priority” and set the number to 0.
 Click “save” and reboot the Raspberry Pi again.
 4. Use your phone or another device and attempt to connect to your Raspberry Pi’s network.
 If the connection is successful, this second device should be able to access the internet.

 ## Programming the OLED display
 This project used an SSD1306 OLED display.
-Adafruit provides this guide (link) to set up OLED displays which includes how to connect the different types of displays available in the market to the board.
+Adafruit provides this [guide](cdn-learn.adafruit.com/downloads/pdf/monochrome-oled-breakouts.pdf) to set up OLED displays which includes how to connect the different types of displays available in the market to the board.
 NOTE: The case model is designed for a 0.96" 128x64 OLED display and using other models of a different size will require modifying the case model.

 1. Connect the female-to-female jumper cables according to Adafruit’s instructions.
 2. Connect your computer to the Raspberry Pi by opening a powershell window and repeating steps 7 and 8 of the setup instructions or open a command prompt from the Raspberry Pi if it is connected to a screen and has a keyboard and mouse.